Enable estimation

 We’ve just rolled out time estimation to team-managed projects.
 When you head over to Project settings > Features, you’ll find both story points and time available as an estimation statistic.

-Once enabled, time estimates will show up for each issue on the board and backlog.
+Once enabled, time estimates will show up for each work item on the board and backlog.
 Your backlog will also show the total time estimated for a sprint, too.

 Our APIs opened up, allowing marketplace vendors to upgrade their tools, and create a rockin' experience for you.
 You can also create a JQL search based on duration.
 For example: